Our favorite museums in Ecuador

 6. Intiñan (Dayana)

 Intiñan means “the way of the sun.”
 This museum was started in 1960 in order to conduct scientific studies on the equator.
 It is located in the valley of Lulubamba, about 15 miles from Quito in the town of Mitad del Mundo (Middle of the World).
 The museum’s guides show with physical experiments that you are actually at 0° latitude.
 You can, for example, make an egg stand upright on a nail’s head or observe in which direction water goes down the drain, depending on the hemisphere.
 A different part of the museum holds an exhibit about pre-Columbian cultures.
 The Museum Intiñan is a fun and educational place that attracts many tourists who want to see with their own eyes that they are on the equator.
-If you are interested in visiting this museum, consider out Quito Three-Day Tour.
+If you are interested in visiting this museum, consider our Andes Tours with vists to Quito’s museums.

 Address: Autopista Manuel Cordova Galarza, 200 meters from the roundabout at Mitad del Mundo, on the road to Calacalí.